 Housing was added as a priority because it was a concern for focus group participants.
-According to secondary data, in the Hospital's community 16.4% of households (including renters and owners) spent more than 50% of their income on housing (that means they are severely housing cost burdened).
-That's slightly higher than the county and nation but less than the state.
+According to secondary data, in the Hospital's community 11.8% of households (including renters and owners) spent more than 50% of their income on housing (meaning they are severely housing cost burdened).
 Affordable housing is a need in the community; however, the Hospital did not perceive the ability to have an impact on the issue.